 Sprains generally happen when a twisting force is applied to a joint while it is bearing weight, which causes the ligament to stretch beyond its usual limit.
 Sprains tend to happen with sudden, unexpected movement, like a fall or a twist.

 Muscle strains happen when the weight on a muscle is greater than the weakest part of the muscle can bear.
-Strains tend to happen during activities that require your muscle to stretch and bear weight at the same time.
+Strains tend to happen during activities that require your muscles to stretch and bear weight at the same time.
 Being injured before or having limited flexibility may contribute to sprains.
-You are at risk for a sprain or strain if you do the following:
+You are at risk for a sprain or strain if you: